Charles B. Fitzsimons: Life

 Fitzsimons, an actor and attorney, went to the US in 1951.
 His previous acting experience was with Dublin's Abbey Theatre.
 Fitzsimons also studied law in Ireland at the National University of Ireland and King's Inns.
-He completed his law degree at age 20 and was the youngest person to do so at the time. but had to wait until the age of 21 before being able to practice law.
+He completed his law degree at age 20 and was the youngest person to do so at the time, but had to wait until the age of 21 before being able to practice law.

 Fitzsimons originally was hired by producer John Ford in a legal capacity, in preparation for the arrival of the cast and crew of the film The Quiet Man for filming in Ireland.
 Upon their first meeting, Ford believed Fitzsimons would be right for the film role of Forbes in addition to his legal duties.
 Ford then proceeded to hire O'Hara's brother, James, for the role of Father Paul in the film.
 James also worked at the Abbey in Dublin, but used his mother's maiden name of Lilburn as a professional name.
 Both brothers made their film debuts in The Quiet Man and both came to the United States upon completion of the film.

 In 1957, Maureen O'Hara sued Confidential magazine because of false accusations made about her.
 Fitzsimons served as his sister's attorney during the trial.

 He became a Hollywood film actor and later a supervising production executive before becoming a producer himself.
-He served as Executive Director of the Producers Guild of America from 1981 to 1999.
+He was Merian C. Cooper's executive assistant during Cooper's unsuccessful legal dispute with John Beck, Toho and Universal Studios over the rights to the King Kong character following the release of King Kong vs. Godzilla in 1962.
+He served as executive director of the Producers Guild of America from 1981 to 1999.
 In 1989, he received an Honorary Lifetime Membership Award from that organisation.